-Being in a relationship with a narcissist, borderline, histrionic, psychopath or other personality disordered abuser can be a topsy turvy existence.
-Common rules of decency, honesty, mutual respect and reciprocity are, as far as the narcissist is concerned, optional.
+Being in a relationship with a narcissist, borderline, histrionic, psychopath or other personality disordered abuser can be a topsy turvy roller coaster ride.
+Mutual rules of decency, honesty, respect and reciprocity are, as far as the narcissist is concerned, optional.
 Or, to be more clear, optional for the narcissist.
-The narcissist’s or borderline’s spouse, partner, child, friend or employee are typically held to a different set of standards than the abuser holds themselves.
+The narcissist’s or borderline’s spouse, partner, child, friend or employee are typically held to a different set of standards than the abuser holds her- or himself.

 Why do they do this?
 Admitting they’re wrong is a dire threat to the false self of narcissists and borderlines.
 Dysfunctional and abusive families are often characterized by attachment and attunement issues, toxic shame and a lack of love and other emotional resources.
 The children of these families thus have a limited number of developmental trajectories.
 In order to cope and survive, these kids develop defense mechanisms or a false self.
 This includes codependency in addition to personality disorders and other mental health problems.

 Object relations theorist D.W.
 Winnicott (1965) wrote about the true self and the false self in The Maturational Process and the Facilitating Environment: Studies in the Theory of Emotional Development.
 Winnicott believed narcissists develop a false self in infancy as a defense mechanism to protect them from a lack of parental emotional attunement (i.e., good enough parents who respond to and meet the infant’s needs often enough for the infant to feel loved and secure).
 Borderlines develop a false self, too.

 There’s overlap between the two disorders and a high percentage of borderlines have traits of pathological narcissism in addition to the borderline characteristics.
 I’m aware the two conditions are different.
 Nevertheless, arsenic and cyanide are both poison even though they’re chemically different.